arindamkeswani/Notes/JavaScript/JavaScript.md

 Notice the parameters in then.
 They are `null` and a function

 `.then` takes 2 callback functions as parameters, one for success, the other for failure.
-The success callback was called when the Promise was resolved, and failre callback was called on Promise rejection (similar to how the catch block is used).
+The success callback was called when the Promise was resolved, and failure callback was called on Promise rejection (similar to how the catch block is used).

 So if the code is changed to something like this: